 If there are no adverse side effects after you have put the collar on, you should wait for a couple of weeks, and if there is no improvement, you can remove the collar.

 Another time is when your dog takes a flea and oral tablet, or a spot-on treatment, you should remove the flea collar when the day is done.
-Getting too much active ingredients can make your dog suffer negative effects.
+Getting too many active ingredients can make your dog suffer negative effects.

 What If a Pregnant Dog Wears a Flea Collar?